robin-mueller/auto-apms-guide/src/tutorial/building-behavior-trees.md

 ### Using `TreeBuildHandler`

-The package `auto_apms_behavior_tree` comes with standard behavior tree build handlers.
-You can learn more about how to use them [here](../concept/common-resources.md#behavior-tree-build-handlers).
+The package `auto_apms_behavior_tree` comes with standard behavior build handlers.
+You can learn more about how to use them [here](../concept/common-resources.md#behavior-build-handlers).
 In the following, we want to explain how you implement build handlers yourself.

-Similar to how it's done with custom behavior tree nodes, one must register custom behavior tree build handlers with the resource index and make them discoverable for `pluginlib::ClassLoader`.
+Similar to how it's done with custom behavior tree nodes, one must register custom behavior build handlers with the resource index and make them discoverable for `pluginlib::ClassLoader`.
 Our convention requires you to

 1. Call the C++ macro [`AUTO_APMS_BEHAVIOR_TREE_DECLARE_BUILD_HANDLER`](https://robin-mueller.github.io/auto-apms/group__auto__apms__behavior__tree.html#ga45fa41d82d2b212962433e6653b2e0c9) inside the `.cpp` source file.
 You may call it multiple times for all your custom build handler classes.